Responsibility vs. FaultBy Dr. Margaret Paul

 While it is not Al's fault that Allison decided to leave, his choice to be angry and controlling is his responsibility, and he is responsible for the consequences of his choices.
-Telling himself that it is his fault keeps him stuck being a victim, but his willingness to take responsibility for his choices can lead to change.
+Telling himself that it is his fault keeps him stuck being a victim, but his willingness to take responsibility for his choices gives him the freedom to learn and grow, which will likely lead to change.

 Next time you hear yourself say, "This is my fault," try changing your words to "This is my responsibility," and notice the difference this makes!
-Blaming yourself keeps you stuck, but once you are willing to take responsibility, then you can move through the steps of Inner Bonding.
+Blaming yourself keeps you stuck, but once you are willing to take responsibility, then you have the freedom to learn and grow.

 Send this article to a friend Print this article Bookmarked 8 time(s)